3liz/pyqgisservercontrib-profiles/README.md

 # if no profiles is used
 default: {}

-# Global processes accesspolicyd
+# Global wps access policy
-# The global access policy is added to the per profile policy
+# The global access policy is added to each profile policy
 accesspolicy:
     deny: all